A scatter diagram is one of the seven basic tools of quality, but many professionals find it to be a difficult concept.

 - It is the best method to show you a non-linear pattern.

-- Observation and reading is straightforward.
+- Observation and reading are straightforward.

-- Plotting the diagram is relatively simple.
+- Plotting the diagram is easy.

 Scatter diagrams are useful to determine the relationship between two variables.
 This relationship can be between two causes, or a cause and an effect, etc. It can be positive, negative or no relationship at all.
 The first variable is independent, and the second variable depends on the first.
 To analyze the pattern of the relationship, you change the independent variable and monitor the changes in the dependent variable.
 A scatter diagram can have two independent variables.

 Do you use scatter diagrams in your projects?
 If yes, please share your experiences in the comments section.

 Further reading: What is a Scatter Diagram?